-The former Pacific Princess is to be scrapped in 2013 at a Turkish ship-recycling yard on the Aegean coast.
-She is 42 years old, and was decommissioned in 2008.
-The Izmir Ship Recycling Co. acquired the former cruise ship for 2.5 million euros ($3.3 million).
+The former Pacific Princess was scrapped in 2013 at a Turkish ship recycling yard on the Aegean coast.
+She was forty-two years old, and was decommissioned in 2008.
+The Izmir Ship Recycling Company acquired the former cruise ship for 2.5 million euros (3.3 million dollars).

-Lauren Tewes claimed the rest of the cast shunned her after her termination due to issues related to cocaine addiction.
-She also says the media continues to stigmatize her and label her a cocaine addict even though she kicked the habit 35 years ago.
+Lauren Tewes claimed the rest of the cast shunned her, after her termination due to issues related to cocaine addiction.
+She also says the media continues to stigmatize her and label her a cocaine addict, even though she kicked the habit thirty-five years ago.

 After several succesful The Love Boat (1977) and other Aaron Spelling Productions appearances, Debbie Reynolds starred in a show that was a marriage of Spelling's The Love Boat (1977) and Fantasy Island (1977): Aloha Paradise (1981).
 It took place in Hawaii, and had guests come to have their romantic fantasies fulfilled.
 She has said it was one of the worst experiences of her life.

 This film has similarities to Carry on Cruising (1962).
 Set on a cruise ship, with product placement from a real cruise line, P&O, which merged with Princess Cruises.
 Shot on a soundstage replica of the ship, with stock footage inserts of the location, with stories following the main crew, and some love-based subplots.
 It's possible that Carry on Cruising (1962) partly inspired elements of developing this show, from the book it was originally based upon.
 Carry on Cruising (1962) plays like an early prototype of this show.

 Psycho (1960) stars Janet Leigh, Vera Miles, and John Gavin all appeared on this show.
 Ted Knight, who made an appearance in Psycho (1960), as a police officer at the end, who brings Norman a blanket, appeared on this show as well.